 Trees cool the area around them in two ways.
 They provide shade, and they move and release water vapor through their leaves.
 According to the DOE, the air temperature directly under a tree can be as much as 25 degrees cooler than the air directly above a nearby road.

-Deciduous trees — the kind that lose their leaves in the fall — can provide summer shade while still letting the sun shine through their bare branches in wintertime.
-Tall trees on the south side of your home offer the best shade for the roof, while trees with limbs closer to the ground are helpful on the west side for blocking out the lower afternoon sun.
+Deciduous trees — the kind that lose their leaves in the fall — provide summer shade while still letting the sun shine through their bare branches in wintertime.
+Tall trees on the south side of your home offer the best shade for the roof.
+Trees with spreading limbs closer to the ground are helpful for blocking out the lower afternoon sun on the west side.

 The DOE says a 6- to 8-foot-tall deciduous tree can provide shade for your windows as soon as you plant it.
 Within five to 10 years, it can begin shading the roof.